Waverly Hills Sanatorium: Original sanatorium

 In the early 1900s, Jefferson County was severely stricken with an outbreak of tuberculosis.
 There were many tuberculosis cases in Louisville at the time because of all the wetlands along the Ohio River, which were perfect for the tuberculosis bacteria.
 To try to contain the disease, a two-story wooden sanatorium was opened which consisted of an administrative/main building and two open air pavilions, each housing 20 patients, for the treatment of "early cases".

-In the early part of 1911, the city of Louisville began to make preparations to build a new Louisville City Hospital, and the hospital commissioners decided in their plans that there would be no provision made in the new City Hospital for the admission of pulmonary tuberculosis, and the Board of Tuberculosis Hospital was given $25,000 to erect a hospital for the care of advanced cases of pulmonary tuberculosis.

 On August 31, 1912, all tuberculosis patients from the City Hospital were relocated to temporary quarters in tents on the grounds of Waverly Hills pending the completion of a hospital for advanced cases.
-In December 1912 a hospital for advanced cases opened for the treatment of another 40 patients.
-In 1914 a children's pavilion added another 50 beds making the known "capacity" around 130 patients.
+In December 1912, a hospital for advanced cases opened for the treatment of another 40 patients.
+In 1914, a children's pavilion added another 50 beds making the known "capacity" around 130 patients.
 The children's pavilion was not only for sick children but also for the children of tuberculosis patients who could not be cared for properly otherwise.
 This report also mentions that the goal was to add a new building each year to continually grow so there may have even been more beds available than specifically listed.

-Sanatorium expansions
+Building of a durable facility and later closing of the sanatorium

 Due to constant need for repairs on the wooden structures, need for a more durable structure, as well as need for more beds so that people would not be turned away due to lack of space, construction of a five-story building that could hold more than 400 patients began in March 1924.
-The new building opened on October 17, 1926, but after the introduction of streptomycin in 1943, the number of tuberculosis cases gradually lowered, until there was no longer need for such a large hospital.
+The new building opened on October 17, 1926, but after the introduction of streptomycin in 1943, the number of tuberculosis cases gradually lowered until there was no longer need for such a large hospital.
 The remaining patients were sent to Hazelwood Sanatorium in Louisville.
 Waverly Hills closed in June 1961.

 Woodhaven Medical Services

 The building was reopened in 1962 as Woodhaven Geriatric Center, a nursing home primarily treating aging patients with various stages of dementia and mobility limits, as well as the severely mentally handicapped.
 However, Woodhaven failed greatly because it was severely understaffed and overcrowded.
-Woodhaven also had reports over patient neglect and was closed by the state of Kentucky in 1982.
+Woodhaven also had reports over patient neglect and was closed by the state of Kentucky in 1980.